bobintornado/bobintornado.github.io/learn.md

 displayTitle: Learning Resources Recommendation
 ---

-Quite some folks had asked me for programming related learning materials recommendations, so I think I may as well just recommend for all and for once.
+Quite some folks had asked me for programming related learning materials recommendations, so I think I may as well recommend for all and for once.

 I will keep updating this list from time to time as I learn more and more.

-And for every single recommendation appeared in the list, I either PERSONALY USED OR USING them, or created it myself. :)

 Enjoy.